Lattaros/todoroki-bot/README.md

 # How do I install and use this source?

+**It is very simple and easy, with a few steps I will teach you how to do it.**

+# How to download the repository?

 First the repository must be downloaded on your machine, for this use the command in your terminal:

     git clone https://github.com/Lattaros/todoroki-bot